 The sense of being a part of something bigger than oneself seemed to be a pervasive idea among the models.

 "I feel blessed that I was lucky enough to be chosen," said Donald Hubert, who was featured in two of Rockwell's works, including the iconic "Saying Grace," a 1951 Saturday Evening Post cover.
-The Bronxville, N.Y. resident was about 7 years old when Rockwell discovered him while the artist was roaming the halls of a school in Arlington, Vt., looking for models.
-Hubert said it wasn't unusual for Rockwell, who lived in the town for many years, to find child models at the school.
+The Bronxville, N.Y. resident was about 7 years old when Rockwell discovered him while the artist was roaming the halls of a school in Arlington, Vt.

 Peter Wheelwright said he is often struck at how others perceive him when they learn he modeled for Rockwell.
 He also still finds it odd when he comes across his image on everything from figurines to ashtrays.